davidfeng88/CollisionViz/README.md

 ## Development

-1. `npm install`
+1. `npm install`: this builds development version of JS and css, which can be generated with `npx webpack` and `npx sass src/scss/main.scss public/main.css`.
-2. Build production / minified version: `NODE_ENV=production npx webpack`
+2. Build production / minified version JS: `NODE_ENV=production npx webpack`
-3. Build development version: `npx webpack`
-4. Webpack to watch jsx file changes: `npm start`
+3. Webpack to watch jsx file changes: `npm start`
-5. Open `index.html` in browser.
+4. Open `index.html` in browser.

 ## Instructions
 1. Select the date.
 A collision heatmap and a time distribution chart of all the collisions on that day will show up.